 When the second Tuesday of each month rolls around, I get skip-happy because I get to hang out with my blogger gal friends to share with you our latest DIY fun for Trash to Treasure Tuesday.
 Our goal is to inspire you to find the treasure in the assumed trash.
 However, you’ll see their projects in a bit.
 Today, my find is not so trashy, but definitely a candidate for a makeover.
 Would you grab up this bread box?

 Before I get started, I just wanted to let you all know that last week my Facebook and Instagram accounts were hacked leaving me at a loss of 9 years of work and without my 100K followers.
-Do unfollow my old page, report it, comment it was hacked, and follow my new page HERE.
-My trademark attorneys and I are working to see about the next steps as Facebook is doing nothing to help.
+With that in mind, my trademark attorneys and I are working to see about the next steps as Facebook is doing nothing to help.
 Thank you for your support!

 Back to the fun…I have always found it super fun to lift up the accordion style and peek at what’s inside.
 Also, they truly bring back childhood memories.
 Did you or someone in your family have one?